Comparing Retirement Housing Options: A Guide

 If you’ve been living in a detached single family home, you do give up some freedom when you move to a condo.
 With someone living above, below and beside you, noise can be an issue.
 If you’re in a retirement condo, you won’t need to worry about party noise, but you might have a neighbor who has trouble hearing their television!

 Whether you’re in a condo that’s 50+ or not, there will be a condo association.
 They will have rules about outdoor decorations, overnight guests, and a variety of things.
-You’ll want to check these rules before you make a decision.
+You’ll want to check these rules and any associated condo fees before you make a decision.
+Some condo owners are currently facing significant fee hikes.
 Condo living may or may not be for you.

 Senior Living Condos